 If you’re considering a future at Olin, we encourage you to challenge yourself as much as possible academically and to enroll in the most rigorous courses available at your high school.
 A strong calculus and physics foundation is essential to success at Olin and is therefore a requirement for admission.

-Due to ongoing challenges for high school students caused by the COVID-19 pandemic, we are extending the temporary suspension of our standardized test requirement through the 2023 application cycle (for Fall 2022 and Fall 2023 enrollment).
+We are extending the temporary suspension of our standardized test requirement through the 2025-26 application cycle (for Fall 2023, 2024, 2025 and 2026 enrollment).
 Please read more about application-related changes in our Frequently Asked Questions.

 Enrolling the Class of 2028

 We will enroll top students from all over the world for the Class of 2028.
 As always, we look for a multidimensional student body, representing a broad range of cultural, economic and geographic backgrounds.

 You may apply to Olin using the Common Application.
 We require you to submit the application, including Olin-specific questions, and application fee online through the Common Application website.